 Some youth present to the office with substance use problems - like being caught drunk or high by parents or at school.
 S2BI can be useful in these situations as it will help distinguish between infrequent use (for which brief advice may be enough, though the teen has experienced a problem) and more regular use, for which further assessment and brief or more substantial treatment may be indicated.
 Always use your clinical judgment.
-Even limited use by a teen with a chronic medical condition, mental health, or developmental disorder, or by a very young teen, usually indicates a need for further assessment and treatment recommendations.
+Even limited use by a teen with a chronic medical condition, mental health, or developmental disorder, or by a very young teen, usually indicates a need for further assessment.
+In these cases, parents should usually be informed of the brief assessment and treatment recommendations.
 Avoid sharing small details to protect the therapeutic alliance with your patient.
 (See Appendix A for information on confidentiality, records, etc.)